gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 ## WebGL Hello World

 WebGL only cares about 2 things.
-Clipspace coordinates and colors.
+Clip space coordinates and colors.
 Your job as a programmer using WebGL is to provide WebGL with those 2 things.
 You provide your 2 "shaders" to do this.
-A Vertex shader which provides the clipspace coordinates and a fragment shader that provides the color.
+A Vertex shader which provides the clip space coordinates and a fragment shader that provides the color.

-Clipspace coordinates always go from -1 to +1 no matter what size your canvas is.
+Clip space coordinates always go from -1 to +1 no matter what size your canvas is.
 Here is a simple WebGL example that shows WebGL in its simplest form.

 Let's start with a vertex shader